jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Sadly for Charles, the people were no longer weak.
 After all, they were in the middle of the Science Age, and thus enjoying all the benefits of better cyborgology like calenders, record keeping, navigation equipment, and, most important, gunpowder.

 It was precisely because the English people were empowered by new levers of power, that they could stand up to the king.
-The sword and scepter of the "divine king" meant little against gunpowder.
+The sword and scepter of the "divine king" meant little against muskets.
 As a famous saying goes, "God made us, but the gun made us all equal."

 However, without Rousseau's new philosophy to explain themselves, the people were left asking for change from a king who thought he was a god.